Common Pattern for Life Changes

 The Common Pattern

 Good thinking helps us eliminate the bad part of the common pattern everyone experiences in life.
-The pattern occurs over and over with the outcome of each occurrence leading either to a life that glorifies God or one that is further self-absorbed.
+The pattern occurs repeatedly, with the outcome of each occurrence leading either to a life that glorifies God or a further self-absorbed one.

 “I was living this way.
 Then THIS happened … it happened again and again and again … Finally, it struck me!
 I got it!
 Now, I live my life differently.”

-“I was living a life that displeased God – adultery, murder and unconfessed sin.
-My bad choices came from bad thinking that lead me to sin rather than doing what was right.
-Of course, I knew it was wrong, but I did not want to admit.
+“I was living a life that displeased God – adultery, murder, and unconfessed sin.
+My bad choices came from bad thinking that led me to sin rather than doing what was right.
+Of course, I knew it was wrong, but I did not want to admit it.
 So, I made it worse by trying to cover up my adultery with murder.
-Then one day Nathan confronted me with a story that showed how real my sin was.
+Then, one day, Nathan confronted me with a story that showed how real my sin was.
 That led me to confess my sin to the Lord.
 The consequences of my sin resulted in the death of my baby son.
-Now I walk with the Lord and when I sin, confess it as soon as I am aware of it.”
+Now I walk with the Lord, and when I sin, confess it as soon as I am aware of it.”

 Options for Change